 - Organic Hazelnut Oil - Helps prevent skin disorders, like acne or eczema.

 - Sweet Almond Oil - Reduces skin inflammation, which can help prevent ingrown beard hairs.

 - Organic Borage Seed Oil - Relieves dehydrated and super-sensitive skin

 - Organic Grapeseed Oil - Helps reduce pore inflammation (due to dry skin or non-conditioned beard hairs).

 - Hemp Seed Oil - Helps keep skin moist so beard hairs don’t become brittle.

-- Golden Organic Jojoba Oil - This is the most essential oil in beard oil.
+- Organic Jojoba Oil - This is the most essential oil in beard oil.
 It mimics the properties of natural human skin oils and is therefore very easy to absorb by the skin.
 It helps condition pores and follicles.